practicalli/engineering-playbook/docs/careers/engineering-manager.md

 ## Management anti-patters

 **micro-management** is highly ineffective, demonstrates lack of trust, highlights poor communication and lack of management skills.
-Shows lack of understanding of the needs of the business and engeering teams.
+Shows lack of understanding of the needs of the business and engineering teams.

 **overt control** suggests a lack of confidence, demoralises the team, incurs a lack of trust and engagement by team under control.
 Drives inefficiency, stifles agency and creativity.

 **emotional pain** degrading and emotionally attacking a person has no place in a positive relationship.

-**dominating** by tearing people down to (alegedly) build them up in the (percieved) right way is an act of emotional tourture and highly counter productive in the long term.
+**dominating** by tearing people down to (allegedly) build them up in the (perceived) right way is an act of emotional torture and highly counter productive in the long term.